DaveWelling/rlx/rlxNative/readme.md

 # rlxnative

-To get your machine set up, use the `React Native CLI Quickstart` tab here: https://reactnative.dev/docs/0.62/environment-setup.
+To get your machine set up, use the `React Native CLI Quickstart` tab here: https://reactnative.dev/docs/environment-setup.
 Make sure you're not on the `Expo CLI QuickStart` tab but the `React Native CLI Quickstart`.
-It is for version `0.62.0` and we are using version `0.60.0` but it doesn't look like there much discrepancy between two versions concerning the setup.

 This app uses Haul to do the bundling so that we can have Webpack.
-Webpack/Haul are needed because Metro does not support Dynamic Imports.
-Every time I end up using Metro, I feel a little like it would be nice to meet the react-native people would decided to use Metro ... and then punch them in the face.
-If it were just platform specific code, there is this: https://facebook.github.io/react-native/docs/platform-specific-code, but we need to dynamically load based on use case as well.
+Every time I end up using Metro, I feel a little like it would be nice to meet the react-native people who decide to continue using Metro over webpack ... and punch them in the face.
+I'm sure there are a lot of things I don't know or understand about the decision.

+Currently, platform-specific-code (e.g. _.native.js or _.android.js) does not work with '.mjs' files in haul.
+Maybe that would work better in metro?

 Recently on haul there is a problem where something is calling the response event, but but not sending a response - which makes rlxNative\node_modules\@haul-bundler\core\build\server\Server.js crash on line 175.